TylerGeorgeAlexander/Movie-Test/README.md

 When you run the application, it will prompt you to enter the path to the movie list file and the date for which you want to generate the schedule:

 ```
 ?
-Enter the path to the movie list file: example-input.csv
+Enter the path to the movie list file: input.csv
 ?
 Enter the date for the schedule (MM/DD/YYYY): 02/24/2024
 ```